 Instead of the whole content

 If you want your audience to start gossiping and sharing your info among their friends, using an emoji that could replace thousands of words will do half of the job.
 You won’t even manage to read the comments as they get more and more.

 Using emojis is a good backup if you can’t think of a proper caption at that moment.

 Choose the most relevant hashtags

-As we have already discussed, making hashtag research and using the most relevant ones is essential.
+As we have already discussed, making hashtag research and using the most relevant ones are essential.
 But you need to know where to use them.
 Some separate the hashtags with dots and make them a different paragraph.
 Others hide them in the comments.
 The second option usually performs better as it is not disturbing.
-For example, Starbucks has posted #FirstDayofFall hashtag on the first day of the fall promoting its famous seasonal pumpkin spice latte.
+For example, Starbucks has posted the #FirstDayofFall hashtag on the first day of the fall promoting its famous seasonal pumpkin spice latte.

 For a similar image, try using a different kind of caption and check which one provides more engagement.
 Maybe your audience likes commenting, and your post, which asks a question, performs better than a post giving instructions.

 This is usually a tedious process, but if you want to understand what works well for your audience, testing should be a priority.

 If the image or the story is connected with one of your friends, followers, don’t hesitate to mention them.
 It will make your story more reliable and authentic.

 You can also mention others to give them credit for what they have done.
 Use quotes if you are mentioning what this person said.
 This is a good time-saver when it comes to thinking of a caption.